kevin-v96/tweet-optim-dspy/README.md

 - [ ] Add low-rank adapters or Persona-plug
 - [ ] Use outlines/BootstrapFinetune/structured output and manipulate decoding
 - [ ] Use Weave or LangSmith for tracing and charting
+- [ ] Try other DSPy modules (ReAct, ChainOfThought) against the current ones

 ## Experiment 2: ensemble metric of binary relevant + engaging + creative + concise
 Used a more normalized metric - and ensemble of binary 'yes/no' between each of `relevant + engaging + creative + concise`.